 - If you like a very sweet dessert, or if the berries are too sour, add up to 3 more tablespoons of sugar to the blackberry filling.

 - Fruit to topping ratio: I like more fruit than biscuit, so I use 5 cups of fruit.
 But if you like less fruit, use only 4 cups.
 Homemade buttermilk: mix 1 cup of milk (preferably whole milk) with 1 tablespoon of lemon juice or white vinegar.
 Let the mixture sit for 5 minutes at room temperature until it thickens and slightly curdles.
 Stir it once more, and measure it again before using.
-Crunchier topping: you can use more sugar, double the amount in the recipe, if you like a topping that has more crunch than crumb.
+Crunchier topping: if you like a topping with more crunch than crumb, you can use more sugar, double the amount in the recipe.
 Serving: cobblers are served directly on the dish they were baked in, so make sure you use one you like to take to the table.
 A dollop of whipped cream or vanilla ice cream rounds up the plate.
-Make ahead: you can make it a day ahead and kept in the refrigerator, covered.
+Make ahead: you can make it a day ahead and keep it covered in the refrigerator.
 Warm in a 350°F (180°C) oven before eating.
 This dessert can be frozen after it's baked.
-Also, blueberries can be kept year-round in the freezer, and the topping comes together in ten minutes.
-So it's very easy to put together.
+Blueberries can be kept year-round in the freezer, and the topping comes together in ten minutes, so it's very easy to put together.

 angiesrecipes says